 - Tours, Souvenirs & spending money

-During your first Monday, you’ll join our orientation day.
-This is to get familiarised with the local surroundings and to learn about local culture and customs.
-Your project will continue as usual from Tuesday and throughout the rest of the week.
+On the Monday of your first week at this location, you will join our orientation day, to familiarize yourself with the surroundings as well as the local culture.
+Your program will continue as usual from Tuesday onward throughout the rest of the week.

-- Welcome meeting, introduction to Madagascar and local co-ordinators, general/ house rules, Dos and Don’ts, Code of Conduct, plus handling of documents
+- Welcome, introduction to Nosy-Be, Madagascar, and the team, House rules, Dos and Don’ts, Code of conduct, and handling of documents.

-- Visit Ambatoloaka to buy SIM cards and visit the market
+- Visit Hell-Ville to get SIM Card and visit the market area and ATM

 Programs begin every Monday, and volunteers are required to arrive the day prior, for orientation before the project.
 Your accommodation on the Sunday is included in the program fees.